ManuelLerchner/Minecraft-Bot/README.md

 ## WhileNode

-The `WhileNode` provides a way for the bot to repeat a given Node, aslong as the provided condition is `true`.
+The `WhileNode` provides a way for the bot to repeat a given Node, as long as the provided condition is `true`.
 It evaluates the given condition and the leads the bot into the loop or exits the `WhileNode` if the condition evaluates to `false`.

 ### WhileNode - Constructor